 Economic growth rates are monitored closely, which is why GDP is often reported as a percentage.
 Reported rates are typically based on “real GDP,” which is adjusted to eliminate the effects of inflation.

-This chart shows the contribution of each component to GDP going back to 1947.
+The following chart shows the contribution of each component to GDP from 1947 to the end of 2021.Editor's note: When using real—or inflation adjusted—series, as shown in the chart, the components may not add up perfectly to the level of GDP.
+The difference is known as the GDP residual.
 The U.S. Bureau of Economic Analysis (BEA) is the statistical agency charged with compiling the data used by FRED.
 These data are collected by government agencies and supplemented by trade associations, businesses and other sources.

 FRED® is the St. Louis Fed’s signature economic database.
-It houses more than a half-million data series and is free for use worldwide.
+It houses more than 800,000 data series and is free for use worldwide.

 There are several transactions that take place every day but aren’t calculated in GDP, including:

 - Sales of goods produced outside the U.S.

 - Sales of intermediate goods used to produce other final goods

 - Purely financial transactions, such as buying stocks and bonds

 - Transfer payments, such as Social Security, Medicare and unemployment insurance